twpayne/chezmoi/assets/chezmoi.io/docs/reference/configuration-file/hooks.md

 is executed before *event* occurs and the *event*`.post` command is executed after *event* has occurred.

- A command contains a `command` and an optional array of strings `args`.
+ A command contains a `command` or `script` and an optional array of strings `args`. `command`s are executed directly. `script`s are executed with configured interpreter for the script's extension, see the [section on interpreters](interpreters.md).

 !!! example